joonas-fi/joonas.fi/blog/_posts/2020/2020-03-21-covid-19-and-the-worlds-refusal-to-blame-china.md

 China is not at fault is simply incorrect.

-Sure, many countries have made mistakes in preparing for the pandemic, but that does not take any blame for China's wrongdoings.
+Sure, many countries have made mistakes in preparing for the pandemic, but that does not take away any blame for China's wrongdoings.

 Why the media refuses to blame China?